aboutsummaryrefslogtreecommitdiff

 pearl-refresh-current-issue Re-fetch the issue at point

-(setq pearl-saved-queries
+(setq pearl-local-views

 '(("My open work" :filter (:assignee :me :open t) :sort updated :order desc)